kt487420GIT/karpenter-resources/README.md

 Follow these steps to set up and deploy Karpenter:

-1. Create a role with Github repo trust relationships.
-You can refer role/github-access-policy and role/trust-relationships code(don't forgot to update placeholders).
+1. Create a role with GitHub repo trust relationships.
+You can refer role/github-access-policy and role/trust-relationships code(don't forget to update placeholders).

 2. Update GitHub repository secrets and variables: